lesley-byte/percentage/README.md

 # percentage
-find any percent of any number quickly\n
+Find any percent of any number quickly.
 You need to have python installed, a python IDE, and the PySimpleGUI module